kolach/transactions/README.md

 ## Limitations and things to improve

-It's supposed AWS to scale lambdas according to configured concurrency parameter.
-But it depends on AWS account settings.
-For example my account currently only have it 10.
-Which does not allow me to have lambda scaled more than 10 instances.
-It of cause impacts the performance as requests are throttled when all lambdas are up and busy.
+It's expected for AWS to scale Lambdas according to the configured concurrency parameter, but this depends on the settings of the AWS account.
+For example, my account currently has a concurrency limit of only 10.
+This limitation restricts the scaling of Lambda instances to no more than 10, and impact performance as requests may be throttled when all Lambdas are active and busy.

-Having tamestamp prefix parameter in URL path proved to be not the best option as to filter transactions by minutes and further reuires to add `:` symbol and it's a problem to have it in URL path.
-It works fine in query parameters if replaced by `%3A`.
+Using the timestamp prefix as a parameter in the URL path proved to be suboptimal for filtering transactions by minutes.
+This is because adding the : symbol, which is necessary for minute-level filtering, can cause issues in the URL path.
+However, it works fine in query parameters if replaced with %3A.

-Handlers have basic tests.
-But though even they are calling DynamoDB internal package, they deserve their own test package.
+The handlers are equipped with basic tests.
+Although they call the DynamoDB internal package, they would benefit from having their own dedicated test package.

+Need to find a way to better integrate Swagger into the project.

-### Running tests
+## Running tests

 `docker` and `docker-compose` is required to run tests.
 As they are used to run local version of dynamodb.
 Use following command to run tests: